vishalpatel/AndroidProjects/ImageFinder/README.md

   * [x] Load json data from Google Images search API endpoint.
   * [x] Create grid view with image results from the search query.
   * [x] Show title and open the image in full screen view for preview.
+  * [x] User is able to endlessly scroll the list of image results
+  * [x] User can tap settings icon and modify search filters and get it to apply on existing/future search requests
+  * [x] The search results update immediately after returning from saving filter settings.

 Optional user stories: